sarthaksavvy/100DaysOfAWS/Day-5-100DaysOfAWS.md

-# Day 5 - Billing, Budget and EC2
+# Day 5 - Security Groups, AWS CLI and EC2 Connect

 **Congrat, since you are here this means you have completed Day 4 and working on Day 5 **